 My final project was a series called Cultural Horizons.
 That's me on the night it won an Emmy.
 I got to work with some great kids!
 Click on the image to the left to watch the winning episode.

 In 2001, while working with public television, I also started writing novels for American Girl in my free time.
 The first three of these books were for their History Mystery series.
 When the series ended I wrote mysteries for Kit (Danger at the Zoo and Midnight In Lonesome Hollow), Josefina (Secrets in the Hills), Kirsten (The Runaway Friend), and Molly (Clues in the Shadows).

 During this period I was working on independent novels as well, such as Hearts of Stone (one of my personal favorites), which was published by Dutton and won multiple awards.

 I was traveling a lot, and trying to spend time with my family.
 It got too difficult to juggle all those things, so in 2004, I became a full time writer.
 Now I'm busier than ever!
-I spent three years working in secret with a wonderful team at American Girl to create Caroline Abbott, their newest Historical Character, and write six books about her.
+I spent three years working in secret with a wonderful team at American Girl to create Caroline Abbott, one of their historical characters (now retired) and write six books about her.
 The first, Meet Caroline, spent three weeks on the Publishers Weekly Top 25 Best Selling Children's Books list—officially making me a best selling author!